Kietpawpan/skillset/README.md

-# skillset
+# Go Books
-Skillset for Executives in the 21th Century
+9 x 9 Strategy and Tactics of the Superhuman AI